benzarr410/command-line-randomness/README.md

 8 Ball: Come on, it's a [Magic 8 Ball](https://en.wikipedia.org/w/index.php?title=Magic_8-Ball).

 Deathbattle: Fight someone (or something) to the death for glory!
 Or shame...

+Discord Chat Generator: [Discord](http://discordapp.com) is a multiplatform chat service for gamers, and it has some silly antics that go on in its official servers.
+This script emulates that.